Surendradhaka123/Human-Survival-Status-Predictor-using-ML/README.md

 ## Dataset

-The dataset used for training and evaluation can be found at [([https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data])
+The dataset used for training and evaluation can be found here [DataSet](https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data)
 - It contains the following columns:

 - `anaemia`: Decrease of red blood cells or hemoglobin (boolean)